fhirschmann/vocontrol/README.md

 # vocontrol
-Vomote is an add-on for the video game [Vendetta Online](http://vendetta-online.com) that lets you use additional devices (e.g. a second monitor, a tablet, a phone) in order to control certain aspects of the game.
+Vocontrol is an add-on for the video game [Vendetta Online](http://vendetta-online.com) that lets you use additional devices (e.g. a second monitor, a tablet, a phone) in order to control certain aspects of the game.